nisnardi/nodewpg/css.md

 ## Attribute selectors
 * Selects elements based on the value of the given attribute
 * First we select the element
-* Then we add brakets
+* Then we add brackets
-* Between brakets we add the attribute = value
+* Between brackets we add the attribute = value
 * [MDN Attribute selectors doc](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)

 **Example:**